Date: 28 February 2014. Food in Foil.

 food choices

-available locally and find ones you might like for your life afloat.
+available and find ones you might like for your life afloat.

-You don't have to go to camping goods stores any more so the
+You do not have to go to camping goods stores any more so the

 prices are considerably lower than you might expect.
 If there are

 any others you like, please let me know.
-I'm always open to experiencing
+I am always open to experiencing

 new things.